A Bit of Background on Endangered Species and Animals

 - Population: 450

 Tigers once ranged all over Asia, but today their numbers are dangerously low, and more tigers exist in American zoos than in the wild in Asia.
 The Siberian, or Amur, tiger is the sub-species closest to extinction in the wild.
-These are the largest sized sub-species of tiger, as well as the largest of the world's big cats.
+These are the largest-sized sub-species of tiger and the largest of the world's big cats.

-The major threats facing these big cats are poaching and loss of habitat due to human encroachment.
+These big cats' major threats are poaching and habitat loss due to human encroachment.
 Much of the poaching is done to supply tiger parts for traditional Chinese medicine, even though equivalent modern alternatives are available and have been proven to be more effective.

 - Scientific name: Pan paniscus

 Bonobos are members of the great ape family and are found only in the rainforests of the Democratic Republic of Congo.
 They are closely related to the more familiar chimpanzee, with longer legs, shorter arms, and smaller trunks.
 Like chimpanzees, bonobos are remarkably social, but bonobos tend to be more peaceful than chimps.

 Aside from the limited range of their habitat, the greatest threat facing bonobos is poachers who kill the apes and sell them for bush meat.

 One of the most familiar endangered species in the world, the giant panda spends half its day eating, and bamboo makes up 99% of its diet.
 While poaching is no longer considered a threat, the main threat to the giant panda is the loss of habitat and fragmentation of their habitat due to agriculture.

 - Location: Central Africa

 The sub-species of gorilla known as the mountain gorilla exists in the wild in two small regions: the Virunga Volcanoes region at the borders of Uganda, Rwanda, and the Democratic Republic of Congo, and the Bwindi Impenetrable National Park in Uganda.